DigilabNLCR/AuthorGuesser/README.md

         - basic info: guessed author, orginal filename, model used, etc.
         - delexicalized text
         - original string (cleaned and connected)
+    - Result are also save in "guessed_files" direcotry, JSON file 'results.json'
+        - only the basic info is presented in this file.

 ## Training new models
 - In the directory "training", you can find a script that facilitates trainning of the models, but for that you need also some delexicalized dataset... the script for the creation of a delexicalized dataset will be published later.